karlrees/mcserver_docker_archsystemd/README.md

 git clone https://github.com/karlrees/mcserver_docker_archsystemd
 ```

-2. Complete steps 1-8 above, using the resource folder in the source code to store the apk file and worlds.
+2. Complete steps 1-9 above, using the resource folder in the source code to store the apk file and cfg file, and using the worlds folder in the source code as the parent "worlds" folder.
 Repeat steps 3-8 for each world you wish to run.
 3. Edit envirnonment variables as needed (e.g. change the IP Prefix to match your subnet, eth0 to match your network interface, etc.)
 4. Edit the docker-compose file to include a separate section for each server.
 Be sure to change the name for each server to match what you used in step 2.
 Be sure to use a different IP address or each server as well.
 5. Run docker-compose